When most people think of Iceland, they think of the Northern Lights. I, Natasha Monteiro, did too.

 The Snæfellsnes Peninsula is often referred to as “Iceland in Miniature” because it perfectly condenses the country’s wildly diverse landscapes into a compact, easily explorable stretch.
 On this day trip, mountains, lava fields, fishing villages, dramatic coastlines, volcanic formations, and glacier views all coexist.
 This makes a Snæfellsnes Peninsula day trip perfect for travelers with limited time.

 After an eventful day (and an eventful week), it was time to let loose in nature’s bounty.
-And what better way to do so than relax at the Blue Lagoon?
+And what better way to do so than relax at the Sky Lagoon?

-Some travelers dismiss the Blue Lagoon as overly touristy, but I thoroughly enjoyed it.
+Some travelers dismiss the Sky Lagoon as overly touristy, but I thoroughly enjoyed it and I know you’d enjoy it!

 Also Read: Monkeys, Temples & 4 Years of Waiting: What My Epic 4-Day Hampi Adventure Looked Like